Best StrawPoll Alternatives (2026)

 Crowdsignal, Best for WordPress Publishers

-What it does well: Built by Automattic, Crowdsignal integrates natively with WordPress sites.
-Drag-and-drop poll builder and data export to Google Sheets and Excel.
-The free tier allows 2,500 responses per month.
+Built by Automattic, Crowdsignal integrates natively with WordPress.
+Drag-and-drop builder, data export to Google Sheets and Excel, and a free tier with 2,500 responses per month, generous next to the other free tiers here.

 Opinion Stage, Best for Interactive Content Monetization

-What it does well: Built for publishers who use polls and quizzes as engagement tools.
+Built for publishers who use polls and quizzes as engagement tools.
 Supports lead capture and conversion tracking on higher tiers.
-The embed is designed for editorial contexts.
+The embed is designed for editorial contexts, which sets it apart from the others.

 Why LiquiChart Is Not on That List

 Every tool above is a poll tool.
-LiquiChart is not.
+LiquiChart is living content infrastructure.

 The difference runs three layers deep.

 Sources: A poll vote enters the system.
 So does a Google Sheets update, a monitored page change, or a CSV upload.
-LiquiChart treats all of these as data inputs, not products.
+LiquiChart treats all of these as data inputs.
 Each one generates claims.

-Claims: Every poll response produces a verifiable claim ("38% of respondents report 30-40% open rates") that is tracked through a lifecycle: current, stale, fixed, or expired.
+Claims: Every poll response produces a verifiable claim ("38% of respondents report 30-40% open rates") tracked through a lifecycle: current, stale, fixed, or expired.
 When the underlying data shifts, the claim's status changes automatically.
-When multiple publishers track the same claim, a consensus network forms: "This claim has been verified by 23 publishers."
 No poll tool does this.
-No poll tool can.

 The content gets smarter the longer it runs.

-Trend polls with period rollover: Polls can be configured as trend polls that roll over monthly, quarterly, or annually.
+Trend polls with period rollover: Polls can roll over monthly, quarterly, or annually.
 Each period collects fresh data while preserving history.
 Readers see period-over-period deltas with percentage-point change badges.
-This historical data cannot be backdated.
-Every period that passes, the record grows deeper.
-No competitor can manufacture it retroactively.
+This historical record cannot be backdated.
+Every period that passes, it grows deeper.

-Pricing: Free (unlimited polls + charts, 3 chart types) / Pro $29/month ($23/month annual, all chart types, branding removal, export).
+Pricing: Free (unlimited polls + charts, 3 chart types) / Pro $29/mo ($23/mo annual, all chart types, branding removal, export).
 CMS injection requires the Visionary tier.

-Best for: Publishers who need content maintenance infrastructure, a system that keeps the data claims across their entire site accurate automatically.
+Best for: Publishers who need living content infrastructure, a system that keeps data claims across their entire site accurate automatically.

 Side-by-Side StrawPoll Alternatives Comparison